 A robust business and IT infrastructure combined with agility, freedom of maneuver, and scalability are demands within all industries today.
 These demands speak in favor of cloud technology, but how does the digital transformation align with a sustainable agenda?
-Joel Vest, Head of Public Cloud, comments on this question.
+The following provides comments on this question.

 Climate changes are the reality, and therefore the green agenda is fundamental to us all.
 Society, industries, politicians, and the public debate, have a broad wish to apply technology, launch initiatives and inspire behavioral changes that accelerate the positive climate impact.